tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 happens before the 6.0 seconds mark; for instance, that no data packets are sent, and that the state remains OPEN for both sender and receiver.

-Since the persist timeout is initialized at 6 seconds (excercise left for the
+Since the persist timeout is initialized at 6 seconds (exercise left for the
 reader: edit the test, getting this value from the Attribute system), we need to check (line 6) between 6.0 and 7.0 simulated seconds that the probe is sent.
 Only one probe is allowed, and this is the reason for the check at line 11.